Absence of wandering domains for some real entire functions with bounded singular sets: Further results

 (This is established using the result of Bonfert mentioned above.)
 So we have

-If $P(f)\cap W\neq \emptyset$, then the result follows directly from the above-mentioned theorem of Zheng and Rippon by fixing $p_0\in P(f)\cap W$ and setting $p_n := f^n(p_0)$. \end{proof} \begin{remark} In the case of entire functions, Bergweiler shows that the sequence $p_n$ can even be chosen such that $|p_{n+1}|/|p_n|\to 1$.
+If $P(f)\cap W\neq \emptyset$, then we pick $p_0=w_0\in P(f)\cap W$ and set $p_n := w_n = f^n(p_0)$.
+The result then follows from \eqref{eqn:zhenggrowth}. \end{proof} \begin{remark} In the case of entire functions, Bergweiler shows that the sequence $p_n$ can even be chosen such that $|p_{n+1}|/|p_n|\to 1$ (provided that $W\cap S(f)=\emptyset$).
 His proof also applies in our setting, provided that the domain $W$ is simply connected.
 It is an interesting question whether this stronger result holds for multiply connected domains. \end{remark}